Signs of the Last Days: Arrogance

 It does not matter what man’s laws say.
 God’s law trumps human law and is the standard God will use at the Last Judgment.

-People in our nation used the same argument to justify slavery and the ethnic cleansing of Native Americans.
-Dehumanizing those we enslave, oppress, and murder is an age old ruse.
 We now look back with sorrow and shame as we contemplate our forefathers’ reasoning and actions.
 How will future generations judge us?
 More importantly, how will God judge us?
 God is the defender of the helpless and innocent.
-Should it not scare us to think how deserving of judgment our nation is?
+Should it not terrify us to think how deserving of judgment our nation is?
 And this is only one sin!

-Evolution – Suppressing the Truth of Creation
+Evolution – Hiding God’s Glory by Suppressing the Truth of Creation

 The hypothesis of evolution is a prime example of the suppression of truth, which is being done worldwide.
 The Bible teaches that God’s existence is clearly evident through observing of his creation.
 In other words, we have to be willingly blind to miss it.